nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Branches.md

 Since no branch has been specified in this case, Git refers to the Working Tree status as a **detached HEAD**.

+**Note**:

+- Detached HEAD status should be regarded as a 'readonly' view of a commit in the repository.
+When making changes and adding commits, it is recommended to use a named branch.
+- Commits added while in detached HEAD are prone to being garbage collected, if you switch branches before adding a branch or tag to label the commits.
-Although it's generally recommended to make changes on a named branch, if you accidentally make changes while in a detached HEAD status and wish to keep them, you can create a new branch from the current HEAD status:
+- However, if you accidentally make changes / add new commits while in a detached HEAD status, BEFORE switching to another branch, you can create a new branch from the current HEAD status:

 `git checkout -b NewBranch`